 Statue of Liberty and Ellis Island.
 Get there early between 8-9am.

-Budget: Cost without the NYP $25
+Budget: Cost without the New York Pass $25

-The budget for the 5 days
+My budget for 5 days in New York City

 Total cost to do everything we did without the New York Pass $314

 Is it worth getting a New York Pass?

 I did a lot of things that weren’t on my to-do list, but they were great to do and without the pass, I wouldn’t have bothered.
 With my two hacks you can spread the pass out over 4 days instead of 2 and probably the best bit for me was that for most of the attractions you get to queue jump.
 If we hadn’t had the NYP we wouldn’t have got into the 9/11 museum as they had sold out of general admission by 3 pm!

 Would I recommend the New York Pass?
 Absolutely!

 Traveling to NYC?
 Take a read of my other guides: